PrediktorAS/PowerView-UserDocs/Central solution/Weather data.md

 # Weather Data

-Shows weather data for plant.
+Shows the weather data for plant.

 Example from Norway Oslo below with explanations.